JADHAV-SRUSHTI/TODO-LIST/README.md

 # TODO-LIST
-This is respository for todo list
+This repository is for organizing and prioritizing our tasks.